wren-lang/wren/doc/site/values.markdown

 ## Ranges

 A range is a little object that represents a consecutive range of numbers.
 They don't have their own dedicated literal syntax.
-Instead, the number class implements the `..` and `...` [operators](expressions.html#operators) to create
+Instead, the number class implements the `..` and `...` [operators][] to create them:

-them:
+[operators]: method-calls.html#operators

     :::wren
     3..8